 For more information on Chapter 1606 and eligibility requirements: Chapter 1606 Information about the policies and procedures.

 At your initial meeting with a JMU VA Certifying Official, please bring the following:

 Important: In order for a course to be included in an enrollment to VA, it must meet major, minor, general education, degree, or allowed elective to reach 120 credits (after all required courses are factored in) for graduation, or an approved certificate or teacher licensure program to qualify.
 All majors (including tracks and concentrations) and minors must be declared on your transcript.

 The JMU Request for Veterans Educational Benefits form is required every semester benefits are requested.
-After your initial 1st semester using your benefits, the JMU form will be emailed to you after registering for the upcoming semester.
+After your 1st semester using your benefits, the JMU form will be emailed to you after registering for the upcoming semester.
 It will require your major advisor to initial and sign for any course needed for your major.
 No approval is needed for courses outside your major (general education, degree, minors, preps, etc).